Sumsets with a minimum number of distinct terms: Further Remarks

-Several variations of the sumset $h^{(\geq r)}A$ can be defined.
-For instance, one can define the sumset $h^{(\leq r)}A$, which contains those elements of the group $G$ that are the sum of $h$ elements of $A$ with at most $r$ distinct elements.
-Then the sumset $hA$ is a special case of $h^{(\leq r)}A$ as $h^{(\leq h)}A=hA$.
+Another sumset that may come immediately to the reader's mind is the sumset $h^{(\leq r)}A$, which contains those elements of the group $G$ that are the sum of $h$ elements of $A$ with at most $r$ distinct elements.
+The sumset $hA$ is a special case of $h^{(\leq r)}A$ for $r=h$.

 Let $A=\{a_1, a_2, \ldots, a_k\}$ be a set of $k$ integers.
 Then for any positive integer $h$ the sumset $hA$ contains at least the following $hk-h+1$ elements written in an increasing order: